 It’s shocking to hear that someone you care about was the victim of a sexual assault or a rape.
 You want to help, but what can you do?
 Here are a few suggestions based on what I’ve heard clients say was helpful for them:

-If you or someone you loved would like to begin healing after trauma, contact me via the form on this page or call Aspire Counseling at 573-328-2288.
+If you or someone you loved has been through a rape or sexual assault, you can learn more about how counseling can help here.
+If you would like to begin healing after trauma, contact us via the form on this page or call Aspire Counseling at 573-328-2288.
 I will do what it takes to help you find the right fit in a therapist-someone who has a personality that you are comfortable with and the knowledge to provide quality counseling services.

 You may also be interested in: